easyctf/writeups-2014/README.md

 * Alok Tripathy - [HSCS.io](http://hscs.io)
 * Jacob Edelman - [HSCS.io](http://hscs.io)

-Also thanks to Max Serrano from PPP for help and advice.
+Thanks to Max Serrano from PPP for help and advice.

-Also I'd like to thank PicoCTF for their amazing CTF platform.
+Also thanks to PicoCTF for their amazing CTF platform.

 Thanks to Scott Wu for hosting part 3 of the flag for failedxyz.

-Finally, I'd like to thank our sponsors:
+I'd like to thank our sponsors:

 * The Flatiron School
 * Edmodo
 * HSCS.io
 * Uber

+Finally, thanks to the participants for making this a fun experience.